openintents/openintents.github.io/_posts/2016-11-14-more-about-android.md

 Efforts to standardize app meta data to simplfy the use of different Android app stores has been [abandonded in 2015][4].

 # Fact #-13
-Devices with dual booting Android and Windows (like Acer "Duet" in 2014) were postponed indefinitely due to alleged pressure from OS makers.
+In 2014, devices with dual booting Android and Windows (like Acer "Duet") were postponed indefinitely due to alleged pressure from OS makers.

 # Fact #-14
 Being preinstalled on Android devices like Google Play, Google Search, Google Foto is a significant market advantage in the competitive app market.

 # Fact #-15
 Information about supported Android "intents" provided by apps in Google Play store are not publicly available.